TheArturthur/CoppermindScraper/Cosmere/Singer.md

 \- 5th stanza of the Song of Listing[84]

 Mateform is used by singers to reproduce; though most other forms are capable of having children, mateform is the one most specialized for the purpose.
 In female singers, entering mateform increases the size of their breasts; it's unknown what physical effect it has on male singers.
 Mateform also directs a body’s energy to hormone production.
 Mentally, mateform causes a singer to behave irresponsibly and become distracted in favor of the form's primary purpose; mateforms will sometimes ignore their assigned task, or do things that are expressly forbidden, without realizing the issue with that.
 Some singers are, however, capable of keeping themselves together while in mateform, though this requires strong mental discipline.
-A singer can take mateform by bonding a lifespren and concentrating on their desire to give and receive emotional intimacy.
+A singer can take mateform by bonding a [[Lifespren\|lifespren]] and concentrating on their desire to give and receive emotional intimacy.
 It was one of the original forms the [[Last Legion\|Last Legion]] had after abandoning the [[Regal\|Regal]] forms, alongside dullform.
 Presently, most singers assume it only transiently, when they wish to attempt having children, though there are some who keep it on at all times.